rajanprasad3/rajanprasad3/README.md

 - 👨‍💻 All of my projects are available at [Codebasics Portfolio](https://codebasics.io/portfolio/RAJAN-PRASAD)

-- 💬 Ask me about **Business insights through data: Real projects.
+- 💬 Ask me about **Data Analytics — Real projects.
 Real impact.
-Powered by Power BI, Excel, and SQL.**
+Powered by Power BI, Excel, SQL, NumPy, Python, and Pandas.**

 - 📫 How to reach me **rajanprasadomc@gmail.com**